RetroDECK/ES-DE/USERGUIDE-DEV.md

 **On first application startup**

-Upon first startup, ES-DE will create its home directory, by default the location is ~/.emulationstation.
+Upon first startup, ES-DE will create its `~/.emulationstation` home directory.

 On Unix this means /home/\<username\>/.emulationstation/, on macOS /Users/\<username\>/.emulationstation/ and on Windows C:\Users\\<username\>\\.emulationstation\

+It's also possible to override the home directory path using the --home command line option, but this is normally required only for very special situations so we can safely ignore that option for now.

 **Note:** As of ES-DE v1.1 there is no internationalization support, so you would always need to supply the English directory name for your home directory, which is by the way always the real physical name on the file system.
 For instance on macOS, /Users/myusername will be required instead of /Användare/myusername which is what's shown inside the operating system for a Swedish localized installation.
 But using the tilde home symbol '~' is a workaround for this, and it's recommended to always use it for any ES-DE configuration settings that require a path to your home directory as it removes any confusion regarding localized home directory paths.